rcalixte/wayland-book/src/registry/server-side.md

 Registering globals with libwayland-server is done somewhat differently.
-When you generate "server-code" with wayland-scanner, it creates interfaces (which are analagous to listeners) and glue code for sending events.
+When you generate "server-code" with wayland-scanner, it creates interfaces (which are analogous to listeners) and glue code for sending events.
 The first task is to register the global, with a function to rig up a *resource*[^1] when the global is bound.
 In terms of code, the result looks something like this: